PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 #### location

-Location to place the Application Gateway in.
+The name of the Azure region to deploy the resources in.

 Type: string